PriceSnap

 A rookie card is typically the first mainstream card of a player.
 Look for "RC" designations on modern cards.
 For vintage cards, you'll need to research when the player first appeared.
 Our scanner identifies rookie cards automatically.

 Many vintage baseball cards are extremely valuable.
 Cards from the 1950s and 1960s featuring stars like Mickey Mantle, Willie Mays, and Hank Aaron can be worth thousands to hundreds of thousands of dollars in good condition.
+Age alone is not enough, though: commons from any era need star power or scarcity to carry real value.

 Absolutely.
 A PSA 10 graded card can be worth 10-100x more than the same card in poor condition.
 Key factors include centering (how evenly the borders are), corner sharpness, edge wear, and surface scratches or stains.